davidmiheev/GalaxyWitness/README.md

 # GalaxyWitness
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://choosealicense.com/licenses/mit/)

 Package for topological analysis of galactic clusters with witness complex construction.
-Based on GUDHI and Simon Schoenenberger's witnesscomplex
+Based on GUDHI and Astropy

 ## Requirements
 1. Python 3.6+ and pip
 2. git

-Optional: OSX or Linux (for multiprocessing)
+OSX or Linux

 ## Installation
 You can use python virtual environment for the best experience